TheEliteOneShot/ps_bit_flipper/README.md

 Improve Performance

 1. Flipping each bit at a time is not very efficient.
-To enhance performance use the [ByteFlipper](https://github.com/TheEliteOneShot/ps_byte_flipper).
+For enhanced performance use the [ByteFlipper](https://github.com/TheEliteOneShot/ps_byte_flipper).